Quarterly sector accounts, UK: January to March 2024

 The net lending of a sector represents the surplus resources that a sector makes available to other sectors.
 Net borrowing represents their financing of a deficit from other sectors.

-Net lending means a sector has money left over after its spending and investment in a given period, whereas net borrowing means it has spent and invested more than it received and has a need for financing, which may be covered by borrowing, issuing shares or bonds, or by drawing on reserves.
+Net lending means a sector has money left over after its spending and investment in a given period, while net borrowing means it has spent and invested more than it received and has a need for financing, which may be covered by borrowing, issuing shares or bonds, or by drawing on reserves.

 Nôl i'r tabl cynnwys